paszu/3DSRepo/Part-3-(arm9loaderhax).md

 1. Open Hourglass9 from arm9loaderhax by holding Start on boot
 11. Go to "SysNAND Backup/Restore", then select the "Health&Safety Dump" option to dump Health & Safety to `hs.app` **(you can use Up and Down / Left and Right to change the name)**
-12. Press Select to eject your SD card, then put it in your computer
+12. Press (Select) to eject your SD card, then put it in your computer
 13. Extract Universal Inject Generator, then copy both `hs.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder
 14. Double click `go.bat` *(or execute `go.sh` with Terminal on Linux, or double click `Mac_inject_launcher.app` on Mac)*
 15. Copy `FBI_inject_with_banner.app` to the `/files9/` folder on your SD card and reinsert your SD card into your 3DS
-16. Press B, then go to "SysNAND Backup/Restore", then select the "Health&Safety Inject" option
+16. Press (B), then go to "SysNAND Backup/Restore", then select the "Health&Safety Inject" option
-17. Press down once to select `FBI_inject_with_banner.app`, then press A and confirm to inject
+17. Press down once to select `FBI_inject_with_banner.app`, then press (A) and confirm to inject
-18. Go to the main menu, then press Start to reboot
+18. Go to the main menu, then press (Start) to reboot

 ##### Section VI - Finalizing setup